neoforged/Documentation/docs/misc/commands.md

             .requires(source -> source.hasPermission(2)) // Check permissions level
             .then(Commands.argument("level", StringArgumentType.word())) // Here we create an on-word argument named "level" .executes(context -> {
+                if(context.getEntity() instanceof Player player) {
-                context.getPlayer().sendServerMessage(Component.literal("You're now on the level: " +
+                    player.sendServerMessage(Component.literal("You're now on the level: " +
-                StringArgumentType.getString(context, "level")))); // And we send a message to the executor return Command.SINGLE_SUCCESS;
+                        StringArgumentType.getString(context, "level")))); // And we send a message to the executor }
+                return Command.SINGLE_SUCCESS;
             }
-    )
+    );
 }
 ```
 :::warning
-**Do not use special characters or spaces as arguments** in `Commands.literal` and `Commands.argument`.
+**Do not use special characters or spaces** in `Commands.argument` as the name of the argument or in `Commands.literal` as the name of the command.
 It won't make the game crash, but it will make the command unusable and always give errors.
 :::
 :::tip
 You can create optional argument like this: